 DEVELOPING FRACTIONS SENSE® 3 & 4

-This workshop focuses on the grade 3 and 4 Common Core fractions standards
+This full-day workshop provides strategies for teaching the grades 3 and 4 Common Core fractions standards

 "This workshop is absolutely essential for any elementary teacher who teaches 3rd - 6th grade math.
 It provides foundational concepts to truly understand fractions." -Workshop Participant